dayekuaipao/PyTorchTemplate/README.md

 ##### lib/models

 The path of models.
-There are some backbones such as  inception, MobileNet, ResNet, VGG in the directory.
-You can implement your own model using these backbones.
+There are some backbones such as  inception, MobileNet, ResNet, VGG and loss function like focal loss in the directory .
+You can implement your own model using these backbones and loss.

 ##### lib/utils

 The path for some utils.
-You can implement your own loss (in 'loss.py'), learning rate scheduler (in 'lr_scheduler.py'), transforms (in 'transform.py').
+You can implement your learning rate scheduler (in 'lr_scheduler.py'), transforms (in 'transform.py').
 There are also some helpful tools such as evaluator for evaluating your model's performance, logger for saving logs in tensorboard, saver for saving the model.

 ### test.py